clementyu/smart-fridge/README.md

 ### [Optional] Make the server running once Raspberry Pi is powered on
-Use the following command to launch the Smart Toolbox webserver and RFID scanning while Raspberry Pi booted up.
+Use the following command to launch the Smart Fridge webserver and RFID scanning while Raspberry Pi booted up.

 * Install pm2